pupilfirst/wd301-scripts/react-fundamentals/using-js-vars-in-jsx/README.md

 # Script
-The next thing I wanted to show you around JSX is how we can dynamically figure out what content we want to display inside of our component.
+In this lesson, I wanted to show you, in JSX, how we can dynamically figure out what content we want to display inside of our component.

 > Action: Open App component
 >